 This is the Lyric assessor.
 You can use it to compare your lyrics with a corpus of 295 'canonical' lyrics by lyricists such as Townes van Zandt, Cole Porter, Lennon and McCartney and Bob Dylan.

-The Lyric Assessor is calibrated using 295 song lyrics that are cited by songwriters as being examples of well-crafted songs and 295 song lyrics that are not cited as being well-crafted by songwriters.
+The Lyric Assessor is calibrated using the lyrics of 295 songs that are cited by songwriters as being examples of well-crafted songs.
 For a complete list of the often cited well-crafted songs and their relative scores, contact The Lyric Assessor.

-The Lyric Assessor generates a score based on the extent to which the assessed lyrics are similar to songs cited as being well-crafted (positive scores) or songs that are not so cited (negative scores).
+The Lyric Assessor generates a score based on the extent to which the assessed lyrics are similar to songs cited as being well-crafted (positive scores).
+Negative scores indicate that the assessed lyrics are unlike cited well-crafted lyrics.

 Please note that song lyrics and poems are very different types of texts.
 If you wish to assess poetry, try www.poetryassessor.com.